 It’s worth leaving the comfort of the cities for Scotland’s untameable countryside.
 The rugged, mountainous highlands are open to adventurers looking for a challenge.
 Ben Nevis, the highest peak in the British Isles, is a short trip from Glasgow.
 Further afield, Scotland is surrounded by hundreds of tiny islands, only a fraction of which are inhabited.
 These mysterious and isolated places have kept their traditional ways of life and are full of charm.

 At the end of the day, there is always the option to warm up with a glass of Scotch whisky in a local pub.
 Whisky can only be called “Scotch” if it’s made in a Scottish brewery according to strict instructions.

 Top 5 universities in Scotland

 The University of Edinburgh is Scotland’s most prestigious institution.
 It is ranked as one of the best universities in the world for arts and humanities, but also for computer science.
 Students have the privilege of studying in some of the oldest and most enchanting buildings in the city.

 The university has inspired some of the greatest minds in Scottish history, such as the philosopher David Hume and Sherlock Holmes author Arthur Conan Doyle.
 It’s also the place where Dolly the sheep became the first successful example of animal cloning.

 Glasgow’s vivid cultural scene and nightlife are due in part to the presence of the University of Glasgow.
 As one of the top research universities in the UK, Glasgow produces a vast quantity of internationally-recognised papers.
 Glasgow rivals Edinburgh for its architecture, with over 100 listed buildings.

-Seven Nobel Prize winners and two Prime Ministers have studied at Glasgow.
+Seven Nobel Prize winners and three Prime Ministers have studied at Glasgow.
 Unusually, there are two student unions at the University of Glasgow.
 This tradition dates from the time when male and female students attended different institutions.
 Glasgow University Union is famous for sports, while Queen Margaret Union’s music venue hosts internationally famous bands.